quii/learn-go-with-tests/why.md

 This is very important.
 If you are changing behaviour at the same time you are doing _two_ things at once.
 As software engineers we learn to break systems up into different files/packages/functions/etc because we know trying to understand a big blob of stuff is hard.

-We dont want to have to be thinking about lots of things at once because that's when we make mistakes.
+We don't want to have to be thinking about lots of things at once because that's when we make mistakes.
 I've witnessed so many refactoring endeavours fail because the developers are biting off more than they can chew.

 When I was doing factorisations in maths classes with pen and paper I would have to manually check that I hadn't changed the meaning of the expressions in my head.
 How do we know we aren't changing behaviour when refactoring when working with code, especially on a system that is non-trivial?

-Those who choose not to write tests will typically be reliaint on manual testing.
+Those who choose not to write tests will typically be reliant on manual testing.
 For anything other than a small project this will be a tremendous time-sink and doesn't scale in the long run.

 **In order to safely refactor you need automated tests** because they provide